Did you know that there’s a difference between a Realtor and a real estate agent? Many people incorrectly use the terms interchangeably.

 @linkedinsalesnavigator via Unslpash

-Once you’re a practicing real estate agent, you have the option of becoming a Realtor.
-Follow these steps below to join the NAR and start your journey:
+Once you’re a practicing real estate agent, you have the option to become a realtor.
+The next steps in becoming a realtor are listed below:

 What do I need to be eligible for membership?